napari/docs/docs/howtos/layers/points.md

   need to have any points selected for it to have an effect.
 In fact, you cannot change the symbol for a single point on a layer and leave the rest the same.

-* Face and Border colors
+* Face and border colors

   To change the point color properties from the GUI first select the points whose properties you want to change, otherwise you will just be initializing